-In summary: the proposed model consists of three components: 1) {\bf Coordinate base computation}: uses a 2D coordinate grid as input and generates the bases, 2) {\bf Image feature computation}: obtains image features through ResNet blocks, and 3) {\bf Affine transform estimation}: to transform the 2D coordinate grid to enable invariance learning.
-An overview of DGM model is shown in Figure \ref{fig:arch}.
-The architecture consist of \textit{Level-1} and \textit{Level-2} blocks, where \textit{Level-1} is fixed, whereas \textit{Level-2} can be replicated multiple times to create deeper networks.
+In summary, the proposed model consists of three components: 1) {\it Coordinate base computation}: uses a 2D coordinate grid as input and generates the bases, 2) {\it Image feature computation}: obtains image features through ResNet blocks, and 3) {\it Affine transform estimation}: to transform the 2D coordinate grid to enable invariance learning.
+An overview of the DGM model is shown in Fig. \ref{fig:arch}.
+The architecture consists of \textit{Level-1} and \textit{Level-2} blocks, where \textit{Level-1} is fixed, whereas \textit{Level-2} can be replicated multiple times to create deeper networks.

-\textbf{Coordinate base computation:} For computing bases, expressed as $g(x,y)$ in (\ref{eq:momentdef_discrete_cnn}), a 2D coordinate grid is used as an input.
+\textbf{Coordinate base computation:} For computing bases, expressed as $g(x,y)$ in Eq. \ref{eq:momentdef_discrete_cnn}, a 2D coordinate grid is used as an input.
 The 2D coordinate grid is represented by $2\times N\times N$, where $N\times N$ is the dimension of the input image.
-Each entry in the coordinate grid indicates the normalized 2D pixel locations. $g(x,y)$ in (\ref{eq:momentdef_discrete_cnn}) is defined by a neural network that consists of two layers of $1\times 1$ convolution layer followed by a batch-normalization and ReLU layer.
+Each entry in the coordinate grid indicates the normalized 2D pixel locations ($x, y\in [0,1]^2$). $g(x,y)$ in Eq. \ref{eq:momentdef_discrete_cnn} is defined by a neural network that consists of two layers of $1\times 1$ convolution layer followed by a batch-normalization and ReLU layer.
 This definition of $g(x,y)$ processes each location of the coordinate grid independently.
-In our experiments, we use only two convolution layers, but one can use more layers to learn more complex or higher-order moments.
+We use only two convolution layers in our experiments, but one can use more layers to learn more complex or higher-order moments.
 The output bases are of dimension $C\times N\times N$ where $C$ is the number of moments/channels.